nu-jliu/allen.github.io/_projects/diffusion-policy-assistive-action-prediction.md

 While they are also capable of autonomous action, the omnid team at Northwestern was particularly interested in exploring whether applying generative action prediction through models like diffusion policy could improve omnid performance in collaborative tasks.

-Questions asked included:
-- Will action prediction in this system help reduce the force the human must apply to manipulate the payload?
-- Will action prediction in this system help the human control the payload more precisely?

-Several potential system architectures were designed to explore these questions.
+Several potential system architectures were designed to explore this question.
 In each architecture, the generative model is used to produce an action, which is then executed by the system.
 The model in each architecture takes as input:
 - End-effector X/Y/Z positions, velocities, and forces
 - Gimbal X/Y/Z axis rotations
 - Base twist (optional) from the float controller